Skip to content

 When to Visit

-Plan your trip between January and September for the best weather.
-Koh Sukorn sits on the Gulf of Thailand coast, which means heavy rains and rough seas from October through December.
-The wet season can disrupt boat schedules and make island activities less enjoyable.
+Plan your trip between November and April for the best weather.
+Koh Sukorn sits on Thailand’s Andaman Sea coast (Trang province), which means heavy rains and rough seas from May through October.
+The wet season can disrupt the limited boat schedules and make island activities less enjoyable.

 Practical Tips